Thomas B. Jeffery Company: Jeffery Quad

 The Jeffery Quad, also known as the Nash Quad or Quad is a four-wheel drive truck that was developed and built in Kenosha from 1913, and after 1916, by Nash Motors, as well as under license by other truck makers.
 The Quad introduced numerous engineering innovations.
 Its design and durability proved effective in traversing the muddy, rough, and unpaved roads of the times.

-The Quad also became one of the effective work vehicles in World War I.
+The Quad also became one of the most effective work vehicles in World War I.

 The Quad was also one of the first successful four-wheel drive vehicles ever to be made, and its production continued unchanged through 1928, or 15 years, with a total of 41,674 units made.

 Timeline

-1897 – Jeffery builds a rear-engine Rambler prototype using the Rambler name previously used on a highly successful line of bicycles made by Gormully & Jeffery.
+1897 – Thomas B. Jeffery builds a rear-engine prototype motorcar using the Rambler name previously used on a highly successful line of bicycles made by Gormully & Jeffery.

 1899 – Positive reviews at the 1899 Chicago International Exhibition & Tournament and the first National Automobile Show in New York City prompt the Jefferys to enter the automobile business.

 1900 (Dec 6) – Thomas B. Jeffery finalizes a US$65,000 deal to buy the Kenosha, Wisconsin, factory of the defunct Sterling Bicycle with money from the sale of his interest in Gormully & Jeffery.

 1901 – Two more prototypes, Models A and B, are made.

 1902 – First production Ramblers – the US$750 Model C open runabout and the $850 Model D (the same car with a folding top).
 Both are powered by an 8 hp, 98 CID one-cylinder engine mounted beneath the seat, and are steered by a right-side tiller.
-First-year production totals 1,500 units making Jeffery the second-largest car maker behind Oldsmobile.
+First-year production totals 1,500 units making Jeffery the second-largest car maker behind Olds Motor Works.

 1910 (Mar 21) – Thomas B. Jeffery dies while on vacation in Italy.